Kittur Chennamma

-Chennamma of Kittur was the Queen of the princely state of Kittur in present-day Karnataka.
-She led an rebellious armed resistance against the British East India Company, in order to retain control over her dominion.
-She defeated the British army in the first war, but died as a prisoner after her second rebellion.
+Chennamma of Kittur (14 November 1778 – 21 February 1829) was the Queen of the princely state of Kittur in present-day Karnataka.
+She led a rebellious armed resistance against the British East India Company, in order to retain control over her dominion.
+She defeated the British army in the first war, but died as a prisoner after a second war.
 As one of the first and few female rulers to lead kittur forces against British colonisation, she continues to be remembered as a folk heroine in Karnataka.